lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Some fields are elided during compression and reconstructed during decompression.
 This is the case for length and Checksum, so:

 * compute-length: computes the length assigned to this field.
-This CDA may be used to compute IPv6 length or UDP length.
+This CDA MAY be used to compute IPv6 length or UDP length.

 * compute-checksum: computes a checksum from the information already received by the SCHC C/D.
-  This field may be used to compute UDP checksum.
+  This field MAY be used to compute UDP checksum.

 # Fragmentation {#Frag}

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-The SCHC fragmentation may be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.
+The SCHC fragmentation MAY be used either because after applying SCHC C/D or when SCHC C/D is not possible the entire SCHC packet still exceeds the L2 data unit.